jeffersonRibeiro/react-shopping-cart/README.md

 #####  Why did i use pactumjs to run the API testing

-1- its JS, nothing to say here, JS is great
+1- its JS, nothing to say here, JS is great.

-2- It support json schema testing
+2- It support json schema testing.

-3- Simple as it is super easy to pick up and start working on, in matter of fact this is my 1st time user this tool and i was able to cover any test case that came in mind
+3- Simple as it is super easy to pick up and start working on, in matter of fact this is my 1st time user this tool and i was able to cover any test case that came in mind.

-4- Great documentation that helps you with any issue you might face 5- its a npm package.
+4- Great documentation that helps you with any issue you might face.

+5- its a npm package.

 **For more info about pactumjs please refer to https://pactumjs.github.io/**